Here's what the steps look like to learn Python in the best way possible:

 Make the most out of your Python Learning

-Apart from the step-by-step process, here are a few tips you can follow to make your Python learning effective.
+Apart from these steps, here are a few tips to make your Python learning experience more effective:

 1. Avoid Tutorial Hell

-If you have a habit of reading multiple tutorials and watching multiple videos on the same topic, you are in tutorial hell.
-Stop there and start writing code.
-Just create a small program to add two numbers.
+If you find yourself reading and watching multiple tutorials and videos on the same topic, you’re in tutorial hell.
+Writing code yourself is the only way to get out of it, even if it’s just a simple program to add two numbers.

 2. Focus on Logic

-Instead, your focus should be on building the logic to solve the problem.
-Try to logically solve the problem before actually starting to solve it.
+Instead, your focus should be on building your logical thinking to solve problems.
+Try solving a problem logically before actually getting down to write code.

 3. Learn to Google Things

-Googling is an important skill used by professional Python programmers almost every day.
-Your googling skills can determine how quickly you can solve a problem.
+Googling is an important skill used by all professional developers every day.
+How quickly you can google things determines how quickly you can solve a problem.

-Just figure out what needs to be done, you can always search for how to do it.
+You should focus more on what needs to be done — you can always Google how to do it.

 4. Be Consistent and Persistent

-Don't code for 10 hours one day and become idle for the next 3/4 days.
-Code daily, do it for just an hour but do it daily.
+Don’t code for 10 hours one day and stay idle for the next 4 days.
+Code daily, even if just for half an hour.

-And don't give up if some error arises.
-Always try to solve the error no matter how long it takes.
+Also, don’t give up due to errors.
+Always try your best to solve errors, no matter how long it takes.

 5. Enjoy the Process